maxrudolph1/maxrudolph1.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at UT Austin advised by <a href="https://amyzhang.github.io/">Amy Zhang</a> working on deep reinforcement learning.
 I am supported by the NSF Ethical AI Fellowship.
-I am interested in all sorts of deep reinforcement learning problems but recently, I have been working on RL in heterogeneous multi-agent systems.
+I am interested in all sorts of deep reinforcement learning problems but recently I've been thinking about unsupervised learning within decision-making contexts.

 Previously, I did work in the Structured Techniques for Algorithmic Robotics lab (<a href="https://star-lab.cc.gatech.edu/">STAR</a>) with Professor <a href="https://harishravichandar.com/">Harish Ravichandar</a> and the Robot Autonomy and Interactive Learning lab (<a href="https://rail.gatech.edu/">RAIL</a>) with Professor <a href="https://www.cc.gatech.edu/~chernova/">Sonia Chernova</a>.
 I also worked closely with Robotics PhD student <a href="https://www.joannetruong.com/">Joanne Truong</a> on sim2real for legged robotics.